 ^{ -} The overall expected rate of return on fund assets is a weighted average of the individual expected rates of return on each asset class, and is shown in the bottom row of the above table.

-Other - these holdings include hedge funds, currency holdings, asset allocation futures and other instruments.
-They are assumed to obtain a return in line with equities.
+Other - these holdings may include hedge funds, currency holdings, asset allocation futures and other instruments.
+It is assumed that these will get a return in line with equities.

 Basis used to determine expected return